eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-end>
 ```

-The heap memory allocation at the end of the increment is as follows:
+The Java&trade; object heap memory allocation at the end of the increment is as follows:

-- 97% of the *allocate* space of the *nursery* area is now available as free memory.
+- 97% of the *allocate* space of the nursery area is now available as free memory.
-- The *survivor* space of the *nursery* area is still reported as 'full' to reflect that the entire *survivor* space is reserved for GC operations during the next GC increment.
+- The *survivor* space of the nursery area is still reported as 'full' to reflect that the entire *survivor* space is reserved for GC operations during the next GC increment.
-- The *tenure* region has 395 MB (414,331,440B) of free memory available.
-The *scavenge* operation copied 562 kB from the *nursery* region to the *tenure* region so less memory is now available in the *tenure* region.
+- The tenure area has 395 MB (414,331,440B) of free memory available.
+The *scavenge* operation copied 562 KB from the nursery area to the tenure area so less memory is now available in the tenure area.

-The *scavenge* operation successfully reclaimed memory in the *allocate* space of the nursery region by copying objects from the *allocate* space into the *survivor* space of the nursery region, and copying objects from the *survivor* space into the tenure region.
+The *scavenge* operation successfully reclaimed memory in the *allocate* space of the nursery area by copying objects from the *allocate* space into the *survivor* space of the nursery area, and copying objects from the *survivor* space into the tenure area.

 The cycle ends (`<cycle-end>`).
 The following `<allocation-satisfied>` element indicates that the allocation request that caused the allocation failure can now complete successfully.
 The STW pause ends with the `<exclusive-end>` element: